jasonola/datascience/README.md

 Skills : Scientific report with LaTeX, Statistical analysis / interpretation

 This is a project I did as part of an examination in a statistics class (Méthode quantitatives IV) at Université de Lausanne.
 You can find the [.sps](https://github.com/jasonola/datascience/blob/master/spss/syntaxe.sps) file to compute the analysis on the data, as well as a thorough [report](https://github.com/jasonola/datascience/blob/master/spss/analyses_crimes_cantons.pdf) (in french) written in LaTeX.

-## Miscellaneous

-As part of my curriculum at UNI, I also had courses